Z-Strain Magic Mushrooms: Potency, Effects, & Growing Tips

 Z-Strain, sometimes called “Z-Cube,” is an average potency magic mushroom strain with uniquely aggressive growth characteristics.
 It’s an excellent strain for the hobby cultivator.

-This strain is said to be especially potent regarding its physical effects.
+This strain has been found to have roughly average potency on several occasions, but online trip reports would have you think otherwise.
+It’s often renowned for having especially strong physical effects.
 Some users report intense tactile sensations — often described as a “gentle buzzing” of the skin.

 What makes this strain so special is its affinity for producing rhizomorphic mycelial growth.
 This refers to a particular growth pattern involving thick “threads” of mycelium that spread quickly through the mycelium.
 This is in opposition to the tomentose growth pattern, which is much more fluffy in appearance and slow-growing.

 In general, the string-like rhizomorphic mycelium is viewed as more resistant to disease, faster growing, and produces dense flushes of potent mushrooms later on during the fruiting stage.

 All strains can produce both rhizomorphic and tomentose mycelium, but the Z-strain appears to be a genetic isolation of a strain that (almost) always produces the superior rhizomorphic form.